Ale-Deto04/SnippetGuard/README.md

 # SnippetGuard

 **SnippetGuard** is a CLI tool for Linux that combines AI and cybersecurity to detect vulnerabilities in Python code snippets.
-It uses a fine-tuned CodeBERT model to analyze code and perform an AI-driven security analysis.
+It uses a fine-tuned CodeBERT model to analyze code and help to perform an AI-driven security analysis.

 ---